aimms/how-to/Articles/329/329-more-logging.rst

     for /f "usebackq delims=|" %%f in (`dir /b *.aimms`) do %AIMMSEXECUTABLE% --logcfg LoggerConfig.xml %%f

-    rem Assuming here LoggerConfig.xml still writes to the fixed folder c:\temp, rem we move the create log file from this folder to the current folder. rem Because of this fixed location, we can only debug one AIMMS project at a time! copy c:\temp\aimms-log.xml log
+    rem Assuming here LoggerConfig.xml still writes to the fixed folder c:\temp, rem we move the create logfile from this folder to the current folder. rem Because of this fixed location, we can only debug one AIMMS project at a time! copy c:\temp\aimms-log.xml log
     del c:\temp\aimms-log.xml